domensam/Gems/README.md

 # Gems
-This website contains description about the people that made life more bearable.
+This website contains description about the people that made my life more bearable.